Active Lifestyle Linked To Better Sleep

 The poll also revealed that sitting for more than eight hours each day had a negative impact on sleep.

-Almost half of all Americans have experienced insomnia one time or another, while 22 percent have chronic insomnia.
+Almost half of all Americans have experienced insomnia at one time or another, while 22 percent have chronic insomnia.
 The condition can be caused by stress, anxiety, pain, and medication.

 In addition to better sleep, exercisers reported better overall health and were more alert throughout the day.

-The survey also challenges the idea that exercising early or late in the day have negative effects on sleep.
+The survey also challenges the idea that exercising early or late in the day has negative effects on sleep.
 It showed that exercising at any time of the day was better than being sedentary.

 “Exercise is beneficial to sleep,” said researcher Dr. Barbara Phillips.
 “It’s time to revise global recommendations for improving sleep and put exercise – any time – at the top of our list for healthy sleep habits.”

-Tags:
+Tags: sleep better

-Posted in: | Comments Off
+Posted in: Simon Bukai | Comments Off